 - Beginning School Positions

-The Lower School seeks part-time Playground Monitors for the 2018-2019 school year.
-High school graduate with some college and childcare experience preferred.
-Must be able to work between 11:30 am and 1 pm Monday through Friday.
-Pay is $15 per hour and free lunch is included.
-Please see the job description for details and email cover letter, resume, and contact information for three references to Lower School Administrative Assistant Laura Hermance.
+The Lower School seeks Lunchroom and Playground Monitors for the 2019–2020 school year.
+High school graduate with some college preferred.
+Must be able to communicate clearly with children and teachers, and childcare experience is preferred.
+Hours between 11:15 am and 1 pm.
+View the Playground Monitor and Lunchroom Monitor job descriptions for details.
+Email cover letter, resume, and contact information for three references to Lower School Administrative Assistant Laura Hermance.